microsoft/aed-rust-learn-content/take-your-first-steps-with-rust/understand-common-concepts/includes/1-variables.md

 ```

 You can see this error message for yourself in the [Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=723a1c9bd36161c3cfc056f572ed9c11).
-and clicking in the "Run" button.
+Just click the "Run" button to execute the code.

 In order to mutate a value we must first use the `mut` keyword to make a variable binding mutable
 instead.